 Still, OKR alignment can easily go wrong if people are not aware of how it should work.
 When creating a goal-setting strategy, lots of team managers are tempted to use cascading OKRs.
 This might not be your best option, though.

 Cascading OKRs is a red flag for many reasons and eventually results in the company achieving less than it’s actually capable of.

-💡 If you don’t know much about the goal-setting methodology of OKRs (Objectives and Key Results), made famous by Intel and Google, be sure to read our Ultimate Guide to Objectives and Key Results.
+📚 Read: Essential Guide to OKRs to learn more about the goal-setting methodology of OKRs (Objectives and Key Results), made famous by Intel and Google.

 What Are Cascading OKRs?

 The OKR cascading method involves high-level OKRs flowing downward (or cascading) to various department heads, team managers, and individual employees.
 Each individual who uses OKRs then takes ownership over specific Key Results from those above them in the chain of command and decides the best way to accomplish particular Objectives.